talon-one/talon_one.js/docs/ManagementApi.md

   'referralId': 56, // Number | Filter the results by matching them with the Id of a referral, that meaning the coupons that had been created as an effect of the usage of a referral code.
   'recipientIntegrationId': "recipientIntegrationId_example", // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field
-  'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code 'batchId': "batchId_example", // String | Filter results by batches of coupons 'body': new TalononeApi.CouponSearch() // CouponSearch | };
+  'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code 'batchId': "batchId_example" // String | Filter results by batches of coupons };
-apiInstance.getCouponsByAttributes(applicationId, campaignId, opts).then(function(data) {
+apiInstance.getCouponsByAttributes(applicationId, campaignId, body, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);